Ideabile/ideabile.github.io/content/articles/20170713-ideas-and-taste.md

 I get exited when I'm discussing something.
 Expecially when is something that I _trully belive_.

-Can happen while I'm confronting my self to an Idea, I will be sceptical about.
+It can happen that while I'm confronting my self to an Idea, I will be sceptical about it.
-When I start to think about it, even if is my own, I question it.
+When I start to think at it, even if is my own one, I question it.

 Not sure if these question are valid for any kind of topics, but to get an idea:
 > * What are the trades?
 Gains vs Pays?
 Why is worth it?